-We understand that having an effective intelligence analysis capability can provide significant operational benefits and the provision of effective intelligence and analytical products can help to prioritise activity and drive performance.
-Analysts are an invaluable asset that are often under utilised.
+We understand that having an effective intelligence analysis capability can provide significant operational benefits and the provision of effective intelligence and analytical products can help to prioritise activity, aid decision making and drive performance.

 Our intelligence analysis training portfolio is aimed at Crime Analysts, Intelligence Analysts, Targeting Analysts, Strategic Analysts, Tactical Analysts, Operational Analysts, Social Media, Internet and Open Source Analysts (SOCMED, OSINT, SOCMINT), Intelligence Development Officers, Intelligence Researchers, Intelligence Managers, Case Officers, and personnel who are engaged in operational work our managing teams who are.

-The courses are suitable for personnel who work in government, counter intelligence, law enforcement or in intelligence teams with the finance, insurance and wider the private or commercial sector.
+The courses are suitable for personnel who work in government, counter-intelligence, law enforcement or in intelligence teams within finance, insurance, compliance, pharmaceuticals, and the wider corporate sector.

 Our courses will include all or a combination of: